madwire-media/serde-dbor/Readme.md

 DBOR is a serialization format based on CBOR, designed for Rust, and optimized for speed and file size.
 It uses buffered reading and writing systems when interacting with io streams for maximum efficiency.

 I created this because I needed to save and load a large 23MB CBOR file containing a huge tree structure, and it was taking 6 seconds to load and 60 seconds to save.
-However, now with DBOR, both the save and load times went down to 0.3 seconds, and the file size went down to 19MB. (that's a difference of 1:20 in read speed and 1:200 in write speed!)
+But after building and implementing DBOR, both the save and load times went down to 0.3 seconds, and the file size went down to 19MB. (that's a difference of 1:20 in read speed and 1:200 in write speed!)

 # Example Usage